philippinespire/pire_ssl_data_processing/README.md

 This repo contains instructions to process **short-read** data from Shotgun Sequencing Libraries (SSL) and generate *de novo* assemblies which can then be used in downstream analyses such as, among others, designing Capture Probes

 **Data**
-* Short-reads, ilummina 150 PE
+* Short-reads, illumina 150 PE

 **Use this repo to generate:**

 * Nuclear Genome Assemblies
 * Mitochondrial Genome Assemblies
 * Quality Assessment of Assemblies
-* Vizualization of Assemblies
+* Visualization of Assemblies
 * Informed Design of Capture Probes

 ---